mile95/old-blog/_posts/notebooks-thoughts/2022-11-22-notebook-thoughts.md

 1. Code in notebooks is not reusable.
 It is not possible to import code from one notebook to another one, without running the notebook, which can cause the execution of unwanted code.
 1. The order of execution is not defined.
 Running cells in arbitrary order can cause unexpected behavior.
+1. You create a hard dependency on environment and tools required to run your notebook.

 ## My approach and advice